Content Manager

-Attention-Deficit/Hyperactivity Disorder (ADHD) is usually described by the problems of the symptoms it represents.
-ADHD is known as a neurological condition, with symptoms of attention deficit or distractibility, impulsivity, and hyperactivity.
-Symptoms all of which may indeed present obstacles and have negative consequences for academic achievement, employment performance, and social relationships.
+Right from its name - Attention-Deficit/Hyperactivity Disorder (ADHD) is strongly associated with the ADHD-related challenges, namely: attention deficit or distractibility, impulsivity, and hyperactivity.
+These challenges may indeed present obstacles related to academic achievement, employment performance, and social relationships.

 The ability to focus and concentrate, which the ADHD mind in general struggles with, are believed to be very beneficial attributes, but research shows that they actually can hamper creativity.
 Therefore ADHD may bring advantages, like the ability to think more creatively and with more originality.
 This has led scientists to wonder whether or not people with attention deficit, especially those with ADHD, have a creative advantage in regards to thinking outside the box (1).